-Secure By Design also encourages developers to use a "Shift Left" approach; implementing application security testing throughout the software development life cycle (SDLC), to identify common software weaknesses before they are pushed to market.
+Secure by Design also encourages developers to use a "Shift Left" approach, implementing application security testing throughout the software development life cycle (SDLC) to identify common software weaknesses before they are pushed to market.
 Contrastingly, the EU has enacted the Cyber Resilience Act (CRA).
-The CRA is a formal legal requirement set to enforce responsible design of digital products, except with formal punishments for vendors that violate the rules.
+The CRA is a formal legal requirement aimed at ensuring the responsible design of digital products.
+This legislation mandates that vendors adhere to strict design standards to enhance the security and resilience of their products.
+The CRA also imposes formal penalties on vendors who fail to comply with these regulations.

-In this article, we will take a look at the topic of a recent Secure By Design alert from CISA: directory traversal flaws.
-We will review how this flaw manifests in software, and how attackers can exploit it for their own benefit to compromise the systems of victim's who use software containing directory traversal flaws.
+In this article, we will examine a recent Secure by Design alert from CISA: directory traversal vulnerabilities.
+We will review how this vulnerability manifests in software and how attackers can exploit it.

-In some cases, directory traversal flaws may allow an attacker to write to existing files, changing their contents to enable insecure configuration settings, create malicious accounts, or even encrypt files for ransom or destroy valuable files.
-In other cases, directory traversal flaws may allow an attacker to save uploaded files to unintended locations, or if user input is used to specify a file to execute, directory traversal flaws may allow a user to execute unintended system commands.
+In some instances, directory traversal vulnerabilities may enable attackers to write to existing files, alter their contents to enable insecure configuration settings, create malicious accounts, encrypt files for ransom, or destroy valuable files.
+Additionally, directory traversal vulnerabilities may allow attackers to save uploaded files to unintended locations.
+If user input specifies a file to execute, directory traversal vulnerabilities can even enable arbitrary code execution.

-Directory traversal flaws occur when applications allow local files to be specified with user input, and in some other conditions when user input can be used to access local files.
-In a typical attack, a malicious actor submits input that includes a specially crafted file path often involving sequences like "../" or "../../" (parent directory).
-If the targeted application does not correctly sanitize the input, this sequence can cause it to access areas of the file system that should be restricted.
+Applications can be vulnerable to directory traversal in scenarios where user input is used to access local files.
+In a typical attack, a malicious actor submits input containing a specially crafted file path, often involving sequences like ../ or ../../.
+If the targeted application does not properly sanitize the input, these sequences can cause the application to access restricted areas of the file system.

-A search of CISA's catalog of Known Exploited Vulnerabilities (KEV) shows that attackers are exploiting directory traversal flaws in recent months.
-This is likely the trigger for CISA's guidance to eliminate directory traversal flaws.
-Below are some of the vulnerabilities that are known to be leveraged by attackers in recent months, many having publicly available proof of concept (PoC) exploit code.
-Users of these applications should update their software to prevent becoming the victim of cyber attacks.
+A search of CISA's catalog of Known Exploited Vulnerabilities (KEV) shows that attackers have exploited directory traversal vulnerabilities even recently.
+This likely prompted CISA's guidance to eliminate directory traversal vulnerabilities.
+Below are some of the vulnerabilities that attackers have leveraged recently, many of which have publicly available proof of concept (PoC) exploit code.
+Users of these applications should update their software to prevent falling victim to cyber attacks.

 CVE-2024-8963 in Ivanti Cloud Services Appliance (CSA)